Samuel Tenka

 Selection

 In May of each odd year, the most senior Justice shall retire from the Supreme Court.
-This and other vacancies shall be filled by Whittling, as follows.
-First, a list of candidates shall be compiled by adjoining, to the \(C+1\) many Judges of the Courts of Appeals who do not explicitly decline, at most \(5\) Candidates of the President's choice.
-Second, the \(S\) many Senators shall distribute points among the Candidates; but no Senator shall give more than \(C\) points and no Candidate shall receive more than \(S\) points.
+This and other vacancies shall be filled by Whittling, TODO: note precedent in articles of confederation as follows.
+First, a list of candidates shall be compiled by adjoining, to the \(C+1\) many Judges of the Courts of Appeals who do not explicitly decline, at most \(5\) candidates of the President's choice.
+Second, the \(S\) many Senators shall distribute points among the candidates; but no Senator shall give in total more than \(C\) points and no candidate shall receive in total more than \(S\) points.
 Third, with the finalists being those candidates receiving strictly fewer than \(S\) points, the most senior finalist, or a finalist of the President's choosing, shall be appointed to the Supreme Court.
-The first, second, and third steps shall respectively conclude within 60, 120, and 180 days after vacancy.
+These three steps shall respectively conclude within \(60\), \(120\), and \(180\) days after vacancy.

-COURTS OF APPEALS --- The Courts of Appeals shall in total have 180 seats, and the Congress shall by law specify the structure of these Courts, and partition their jurisdictions.
+COURTS OF APPEALS --- The Courts of Appeals shall in total have \(180\) seats.
+On petition by the Chief Justice the Congress shall by law specify the structure and jurisdictions of these Courts.

 The President shall appoint Judges of these Courts with the advice and consent of three fifths of Senators duly sworn.